Best practices provide guidelines to help you write and manage rules, deploy rules, and maintain system health for your ESA services.

 Understand Event Stream Analysis Rule Types

-The Event Stream Analysis service provides advanced stream analytics such as correlation and complex event processing at high throughputs and low latency.
+The ESA Correlation service provides advanced stream analytics such as correlation and complex event processing at high throughputs and low latency.
 It is capable of processing large volumes of disparate event data from Concentrators.
 However, when working with Event Stream Analysis, you should be aware of the factors that affect resource usage in order to create effective rules.

-When writing and deploying rules, you should be aware that each of these actions “cost” you system resources.
+When writing and deploying rules, you should be aware that rule memory usage and alert generation consume system resources.
 The sections below are designed to help you keep your usage at a healthy level and monitor for problems if systems are becoming overloaded.

 Best Practices for Writing Rules

 - Create alerts for actionable events.
 The purpose of an alert should be to notify you of an event that requires immediate and specific action.
 For events that do not require action, or only require you to have awareness of the event, you can create a report.

 - Configure new rules as trial rules so you can observe how they react in your environment.
 If you deploy new rules as trial rules, they will be disabled if the configured memory threshold is exceeded.